laneboysrc/rc-headless-transmitter/doc/architecture.md

 ## Mixer

+* The mixer is derived from Deviation
+* The mixer calculates signed values with 100 corresponding to 10000
+* Internally the mixer calculates signed 32 bit
+* Support common templates like V-tail, Flaperons, 4-wheel steering

 ### Mixer unit
 The mixer unit is derived from the DeviationTx project.
 Each unit performs a simple function: